Las Américas International Airport: History

 Recently, the expressway leading from Santo Domingo to the airport (roughly 20 km east of the city center) was expanded and modernised.
 The airport was also modernised, and two more terminals were added, including 20 more gates.
 The new expressway crosses a new suspension bridge which spans the Ozama River, connecting traffic into the city's Elevated Freeway and Tunnel system onto the city's main street, Av.
 27 de Febrero.
 A more scenic route following the coastal shore provides beautiful views of the Caribbean Sea and of the city.
 This secondary road crosses the Ozama River by means of a floating bridge, connecting traffic onto the Av.
 George Washington (el Malecón) which leads into the heart of the colonial city.

-Addition of northern terminal

 On 18 April 2007, a new terminal was completed and opened for operations.
 It can accommodate four Boeing 747s simultaneously.
 This new terminal has four gates with boarding bridges, an air-conditioning system, and maintenance facilities for aircraft.

+Facilities

+Terminals

+Las Américas has five gates on the main satellite concourse (A), A2 through A6.
+Other gate facilities are for the flights departing from a parking in the taxiway. back in the 1960s and 70s the airport used to be much smaller, The original building was half the size of today's newest structure but with a still modern look.
+Concourse B has four gates (B1 through B4) and remote stand (P8).
+Terminal B now features a co-branded Copa Club operated jointly by United Airlines and Copa Airlines, and a Private Lounge exclusive to members and business people.
+The average number of daily flights in and out of Las Américas ranges between 68 and 84.
+JetBlue is the largest airline operating at Las Américas.
+The construction of a new terminal expansion started on June 2025 and expected to be inagurated on the end of 2028 with a cost of US$250 million.
+The New terminal is expected to increase passengers annually.